Information Set Decoding in the Lee Metric with Applications to Cryptography: Applications: code-based cryptosystems over

-In the following we study the key sizes of the proposed cryptosystem in Section~\ref{applications to mceliece over Z4} with respect to a given security level against Algorithm \ref{sternnew} provided in Section \ref{subsecstern}.
+In the following we study the key sizes of the proposed cryptographic scheme in Section~\ref{applications to mceliece over Z4} with respect to a given security level against Algorithm \ref{sternnew} provided in Section \ref{subsecstern}.

-Two of the most studied families of $\mathbb{Z}_4$-linear codes are Kerdock \cite{kerdock} and Preparata codes.
+Two of the most studied families of $\mathbb{Z}_4$-linear codes are Kerdock and Preparata codes \cite{Ker}.
 Because of their small minimum distance Preparata codes are not useful for our cryptosystems.
 Even though Kerdock codes over $\mathbb{Z}_4$ satisfy all the conditions needed for the quaternary version of the McEliece cryptosystem, they seem to be a bad choice for key size reasons: while the key size of the cryptosystems doubles going from code length $n= 2^m$ to $2^{m+1}$, the security level only increases by 3 bits.

-For now we leave it as an open problem to find suitable codes for the use in a Lee-metric public key cryptosystem.
-For the remainder of this paper we will use only theoretical parameters, to illustrate how using the Lee metric could potentially decrease the key sizes in a McEliece or Niederreiter type crpytosystem.
-We consider quaternary codes achieving the Gilbert-Varshamov bound in the Lee metric, i.e., codes of length $n$ and Lee weight $d$ whose cardinality are at least
+For now we leave it as an open problem to find suitable codes for the use in a Lee-metric public key cryptosystem, but we remark that many constructions of Lee codes are known, e.g., \cite{cycliclee,eimearlee,leedense,Ker,goethalslee,perfectlee,leeqr,leebch2, leealternant,leebch}.
+For the remainder of this paper we will use only theoretical parameters, to illustrate how using the Lee metric could potentially decrease the key sizes in a McEliece or Niederreiter type cryptosystem.
+We consider quaternary codes achieving the Gilbert-Varshamov bound in the Lee metric, i.e., codes of length $n$ and Lee weight $d$ whose cardinality is at least